-Elan asked the Sleekgeek Community the other day what their health and fitness resolutions were for 2018.
+Elan asked the Sleekgeek Community what their health and fitness resolutions were.

 He got some interesting responses (you can see the post and all the comments here on Facebook)!

 My absolute favourite response was by Kelly Quibell who said that her resolution was “To be more involved in the community”.
 That’s a total winner because we all know that you become more like the people you spend time with and that’s why the Sleekgeek community is so effective at helping people transform their lives.

 Naturally, “to lose weight” was the biggest theme that stood out by far in most of the responses.

 So I thought I would share a few health and fitness resolutions that weren’t about weight loss.

 14 Health and Fitness Resolutions That Aren’t Weight Loss:

 1) Wake up and make a choice, every day.

 Every day you make a choice about who you want to be and what you are going to do to get there.
 It’s either a conscious choice that you have control over, or a subconscious choice that you make anyways without even realising it.
 The more conscious, mindful, and intentional you can be about how you live your life, the greater your chance at succeeding.
 Act upon life, don’t let it act upon you.
 If you have to, set a daily reminder on your phone or put a post-it note up on your bathroom mirror to remind you to make your choice for the day.

 2) Improve your cooking skills.